ggrents/mood_tracker/README.md

 # TASK MANAGER
-Application for scheduling tasks using a GUI and Django REST Framework
+Telegram bot for efficient task planning, developed using the python-telegram-bot library and integrated with our API based on Django REST framework.